roman-tremmel/ggfastman/README.md

 A manhattan plot displays chromosomal positions against -mostly -log10 values- of genome-wide association studies between single nucleotide variants (SNV) or polymorphisms (SNP) and an endpoint e.g. expression, enzyme activity or case-control data.

 One of the first R packages offering manhattan as well as qq plots was [qqman](https://github.com/stephenturner/qqman) from [Stephen Turner](https://twitter.com/strnr), and nowadays there are a lot of different packages and approaches available for R and python.
-But a very fast one, which is still fast when plotting billions of data points, is still missing.
+But a very fast one, which is still fast when plotting billions of data points, was missing.

 This package `ggfastman` is trying to fill this gap.